shahfaizanramju/CRUD-Application---Spring-Boot/README.md

 # CRUD-Application---Spring-Boot
 Created an extensive CRUD application using Spring Boot, Java, and PostgreSQL.
-The application feature as create, read, update and update.
+The application feature as create, read, update and delete.

 **Objective:** - The objectives of a CRUD application are to enable efficient management of data by allowing users to create, read, update, and delete records easily.
 It aims to provide a user-friendly interface with robust data validation to ensure accuracy.
 Security measures will protect sensitive information through authentication and authorization.